Orcomp/Blog/_posts/2014-02-08-Documenting-Tools.md

 - Don't try and make pictures and illustrations beautiful.
 They only need to convey key pieces of information.
 Keep them simple.

-**Fact**: Writing good requirements is hard work and can take some time.
+**Fact**: Writing good requirements is hard work and usually take time and a few iterations.

+> That's been one of my mantras - focus and simplicity.
+Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
+But it's worth it in the end because once you get there, you can move mountains.

+> **Steve Jobs**

 **Hint**: Once requirements are written and implemented, they can be turned into documentation.